xp44mm/Notebook/ConcurrencyCookbook/09 Collections.md

 ### Discussion

-Channels are great for doing simple sampling like this.
+`Channel`s are great for doing simple sampling like this.
 A particularly useful option in many situations is `BoundedChannelFullMode.DropOldest`.
 More complex sampling would need to be done by the consumers themselves.

-If you need to do time-based sampling, such as “only 10 items per second,” use `System.Reactive.
-System.Reactive` has natural operators for working with time.
+If you need to do time-based sampling, such as “only 10 items per second,” use `System.Reactive`. `System.Reactive` has natural operators for working with time.

 ##### TIP